UnicoLab/FlowyML/docs/INSTALLATION.md

 # Installation Guide 📦

 > [!TIP]
-> **Quick start**: If you're just exploring UniFlow, run `pip install "uniflow[all]"` and you're ready to go.
+> **Quick start**: If you're just exploring FlowyML, run `pip install "flowyml[all]"` and you're ready to go.
 Come back to this page when you need production-grade deployment.

 ## System Requirements